 - The DuPage County Bar Legal Assistance Program maintains 1 full and 2 part-time staff attorney providing legal services to the indigent, and oversee our program to provide pro bono legal services to the indigent of DuPage County.

 - The Judiciary Committee screens and evaluates all judicial candidates from Associate Judges to Appellate Court Justices.

 - Mock Trial Demonstrations for middle schools and a Mock Trial Competition for high school students.

 - A newly redesigned website full of great resources for attorneys who practice in the DuPage County area, from court rules to ways for you to market your practice online.

 - Member-only pages include 24/7 access to civil and criminal court calls, circuit court rule amendments and our searchable online membership directory.

 - DCBA fosters a strong relationship between bench and bar.
-We appreciate the active participation of many judges in our committee and networking events.
+We appreciate the active participation of many judges in our section and networking events.

 - Various seminar and social functions during the year encourage professional connections among members.

 - Attorney and law office staff placement service for members who are seeking positions or office or paralegal assistance.